7 Times You Shouldn’t Use a Debit Card for Payment

 While opinions may differ on this approach, it may be easier to organize your budget using a credit card because you can see all your daily expenditures in one place.
 “For me, it’s easy to analyze my statements instead of pulling out my bank account and trying to do it that way,” Palmer says.

-Now that you know when you shouldn’t use debit cards, learn about all the ways to get out of credit card debt.
+Now that you know when you shouldn’t use debit cards, check out 15 money mistakes that are costing you thousands.